prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 + `pbjs.getAllPrebidWinningBids()`: returns an array of bid objects that have won their respective auctions but not rendered on the page.

 <hr class="full-rule">

+<a name="module_pbjs.getMappingFileInfo"></a>

+### pbjs.adserver.freewheel.getMappingFileInfo() ⇒ Object

+Use this method to return data on the IAB subcategories mapping files.
+Data returned includes file URL, refresh rate (in days), and a key identifier.

 <a name="module_pbjs.getNoBids"></a>